 Today, the Scots’ Charitable Society lot fence is one of our most beloved, from its remarkable design to the unique history it represents.

 After so many years of outdoor exposure, the fence needs substantial preservation.
 The granite bases – which hold up the heavy fence – have suffered severe deterioration, threatening the entire fence’s stability.
 The fence also has many broken spots that need repair.
 And its outer coat of paint – the essential layer that protects any cast iron from damage – is wearing thin, so the entire fence needs repainting.
 We anticipate that the fence will need to be fully dismantled for repair – a complex but essential project to ensure its future.

 Before we can preserve the fence, our preservation team needs to determine what the most effective plan will be over the next several years.
 Hiring preservation architects to conduct an assessment – which we have done for other major projects like Washington Tower and the Egyptian Revival Gateway – is the first step needed.

 You can help us preserve this iconic fence!
-Donate today to help us unlock the $3,000 match required for our National Trust grant, and help us build momentum for this ambitious project over the next several years.
+Donate today to help us cover all of the assessment costs and unlock the $3,000 match required for our National Trust grant, and help us build momentum for this ambitious project over the next several years.
 Thank you for your support!

 Learn More: Cast Iron Fences at Mount Auburn